TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Conclusion

 \section{Conclusion}

-In this paper, we emphasize the influence of size difference for objects in complex scenes, and propose a novel module named Adaptive Receptive Field Module to tackle this problem.
-We also introduce a novel network architecture named TransLoc3D built on Transformer and ARFM for place recognition.
-Extensive experiments show that our network achieves state-of-the-art performance on benckmark datasets and is robust to hyperparameter selection.
-We believe our work can promote further exploitation in visual transformer by showing its dependency on multi-scale geometric information.
+In this paper, we put emphasis on three issues in point cloud based place recognition, including moving objects, size difference of the objects and long-range contextual information.
+We propose TransLoc3D, which combines the advantages of adaptive receptive fields and transformer to tackle these issues.
+Extensive experiments show that our network achieves state-of-the-art performance on benckmark datasets, and qualitative analysis also demonstrates the effectiveness of our model in complex outdoor scenes.
+We believe our work can promote further exploitation in visual transformers by utilizing multi-scale geometry information.

-Notably, there is nearly no room ({\em AR@1\%} 98.5) for further improvement on Oxford RobotCar dataset.
-Larger datasets are required for place recognition, and light-weight models deserve more attention rather than time-consuming preprocessing operations.
-Future works include applying adaptive receptive fields on other tasks including object detection and semantic segmentation.